cobleg/CausalGraphs/d-Separation.md

 # Using d-separation in analysis
 Tips for using d-separation to identify cause-effect relationships:
-- Mark the given variables
+- Mark the given (i.e. exogenous) variables
 - Apply basic rules to all triplets
 - Check if there is a path between random variables that is not blocked.